By Ding Yu (Shutong), Head of Alibaba Cloud Container Platform

 It has been ten years since Alibaba first adopted container technology in 2011 and set out down the path of cloud-native.
 This technology has endured the test of the Double 11 Shopping Festivals over the past decade.
 A case in point was in 2015, when the global containerization program achieved rapid and elastic scaling for the shopping festival.
 The ultra-large scale of the Double 11 event makes it highly complex and a great challenge to the implementation of container technology.
 For instance, tens of thousands of images must be released and distributed at one time through the container image distribution process.
 The sheer magnitude of traffic was a major challenge.
 To meet high demands for efficiency, Alibaba Cloud introduced P2P technology to quickly distribute images on a large scale and achieved cross-IDC image download and container startup within 10 seconds.
 The significant impact of container technology on Double 11 was also reflected in the implementation of hybrid deployment technologies, which helped the Alibaba Group reduce IT costs by 30%.
 During Double 11, we reduced the cost of every 10,000 transactions by more than 75%.

 In this April, Gartner released its report on the competitive landscape in the public cloud container service market, and Alibaba cloud was once again the only Chinese vendor selected.
 According to Gartner's report, Alibaba Cloud Container Service is a strong performer in the Chinese market and offers a wide variety of products under a sound technology development strategy in fields such as serverless containers, service mesh, sandboxed containers, hybrid cloud, and edge cloud.
 In March 2020, Gartner published its annual survey report Competitive Landscape: Public Cloud Container Services for the second time.
 The report compares the offerings from various vendors in ten functional dimensions, including serverless Kubernetes, service mesh, and container imaging.
-Covering nine of these ten features, Alibaba Cloud and AWS outperform Google, Microsoft, IBM, and Oracle in terms of product diversity.

 In recent years, container services have been widely accepted by enterprises in various industries.
 With the most diversified family of container products and services, Alibaba Cloud Container Service has achieved rapid annual growth of more than 400% for several consecutive years.
 At the 2020 Alibaba Cloud Online Summit, Jiang Jiangwei, a senior researcher from the Alibaba Cloud Intelligent Infrastructure Products Division, announced the release of the cloud-native bare metal instance solution.